Gornji grad, Zagreb: History

-Gornji Grad today
+Gornji grad today

-Gornji Grad is a local government unit, encompassing a population of 3,432.
+Gornji grad is a local government unit, encompassing a population of 2,137 (as of 2021), and extending further north on a foothill of Medvednica along the Jurjevska street, up to Cmrok and Tuškanac.

 Undoubtedly, the focal point of Gornji Grad is the square around St. Mark's Church that had been called St. Mark's Square for years.
 St. Mark's Church is the parish church of Old Zagreb.
 When guilds developed in Gradec in the 15th, and later in the 17th century, being the societies of craftsmen, their members including masters, journeymen and apprentices would gather regularly in St. Mark's Church.

 On the opposite side of the Square at the corner of Basaričekova Street lies the St. Mark's parish office.
 The house has been standing there since the 16th century, although it underwent reconstruction in the 18th century and had an extension added in the 19th century.
 At the west end of St. Mark's Square, the mansion called Banski dvori, the former residence of the Civil Governor of Croatia (Ban), was built at the beginning of the 19th century and yet, it can be classed among the Zagreb antiquities.
 Banski dvori, along with the Baroque mansion beside it, is the seat of the Government of the Republic of Croatia.
 Since 1734, the Croatian Parliament has taken up the east side of St. Mark's Square.

 In 2008, Gornji Grad was closed to car traffic except for residents, making it a primarily pedestrian zone.
 In 2014, Zagreb Administrative Court struck down the order prohibiting other cars from parking at residents' parking spaces, and car access and parking was again allowed on Gornji Grad, albeit at a hefty fee for non-residents.

+Climate

+Since records began in 1881, the highest temperature recorded at the Grič weather station at an elevation of 157 m was 40.3 C, on 5 July 1950.
+The coldest temperature was -22.2 C, on 24 January 1942.